 Follow The Queensland Tiger:

-The Queensland Tiger – Biography
+The Queensland Tiger – Biography and 1st Album

 The Queensland Tiger is an Australian musician, who started his music journey later in life when he learnt to play piano in his 50’s.
 He has a life long love for traditional folk music and classic Australian poetry which he gained growing up as an Australian.